Goldsteinnn/azure-web-portfolio/backend/api/README.md

-# Your API lives here
+# Multiple functions that affects the front end will stay here